electricitymaps/electricitymaps-contrib/README.md

 Want to help?
 First of all, we'd like to invite you to join us on slack at [http://slack.tmrow.co](http://slack.tmrow.co).
 On Slack you can see what we are working on and get in touch with other contributors.
 Also, if you get stuck, you can write a message in our channel #electricitymap.

-There are different ways for you to help improve electricityMap, see our [overview above](#electricityMap).
+There are different ways how you can help improve electricityMap, have a look at the [overview above](#electricityMap).

 ### Steps to making a code contribution
 Follow these steps to make your contribution: